-Yesterday, the sky turned white all around us and raindrops the size of frogs started falling down.
+Yesterday, the sky turned white all around us and frogs started falling down from the sky.
 We couldn’t see anything in any direction.
 No blue sky.
 No honey-colored sun.
 No highway to heaven.

 That’s unusual because normally you can see that the magician in the sky is hiding the sun behind his hat.
 And you think to yourself if I could only sprout wings and fly my boat more east or back north I’d be on that sunnyside.